Guselkumab: Pharmacokinetics

-Commercialization
+History

-Guselkumab was developed by Janssen Global Services, LLC.
-In November 2016, Janssen submitted a Biologics License Application (BLA) to the FDA seeking approval of guselkumab.
+Guselkumab was developed by Janssen Pharmaceuticals.
+In November 2016, Janssen submitted a Biologics License Application (BLA) to the US Food and Drug Administration (FDA) seeking approval of guselkumab.

+Society and culture

+Legal status

-In July 2017, Janssen gained US FDA approval to market guselkumab for treatment of plaque psoriasis.
+In July 2017, the US Food and Drug Administration (FDA) approved guselkumab for the treatment of plaque psoriasis.

+In November 2017, Health Canada approved guselkumab for the treatment of plaque psoriasis.
+In September 2020, the approval was expanded to include the treatment of adults with psoriatic arthritis.